elias6969/RiceLoader/README.md

     glVertexAttribPointer(2, 3, GL_FLOAT, GL_FALSE, sizeof(Vertex), (void*)(offsetof(Vertex, nx)));
     glEnableVertexAttribArray(2);
 }
 3. Rendering the Model
-The Draw function uses a shader program to apply transformations and render the model.
-A simple camera and continuous rotation are implemented:
+The Draw function applies transformations and renders the model using a simple camera and continuous rotation:

 cpp
 Copy code